geomesa/geomesa.github.io/documentation/test/_sources/developer/modules/geomesa-web-security.txt

 visibility property in the simple feature ``user data`` will be compared to the current user's authorizations to determine if the user has access to the simple feature or not.
-Any simple feature with no visibility will be inaccessable to all users.
+Any simple feature with no visibility will be inaccessible to all users.
 This behavior differs from Accumulo where entries without a visibility marking are accessible to all users.

 The ``DataStoreSecurityService`` provides read security.
 The data store